Bosonic content of three-fermion highest-spin states: Introduction

 Second, and building on the first, kinematics dominates dynamics physically.
 Hence, kinematically distinct wave functions are expected to be robust when interacting, much more so than if one could turn one into the other by simply shedding a bosonic excitation (for example, orthohydrogen and parahydrogen cannot turn into each other by scattering, so they behave like a mixture of two different gases at arbitrary concentration; they are superselected in the sense that an entangled superposition is not possible because the amplitude for tunnelling between them is zero).
 Thus, the spatial component of the wave function is a universal source of practical superselection rules in configuration space.
 The aforementioned $11$ classes are the three-electron generalization of this ortho/parahydrogen paradigm, and a generic working example of using shapes as an organizational principle in that space.

 In three dimensions, shapes are polynomials in $3N$ variables that can all be obtained as derivatives of a single predecessor called the source shape.
-They are also interesting from the information-theoretic point of view, because this derivative structure allows an intrinsic information content (absolute entropy) to be defined for them, although they are pure states whose von Neumann entropy is zero~\cite{Sunko22}.
+They are also interesting from the information-theoretic point of view~\cite{Aliverti-Piuri24}, because this derivative structure allows an intrinsic information content (absolute entropy) to be defined for them, although they are pure states whose von Neumann entropy is zero~\cite{Sunko22}.
 This definition is based upon the simple observation that taking the derivative of a polynomial reduces its information content.
 The resulting information measure is an aggregate statistic related to the nodal structure of the many-body wave function.

 The organization of the present paper is as follows: First, a brief overview of shapes is presented.
 Next, the pertinent formalism and main expressions for the analysis of an arbitrary three-fermion wave function in terms of shapes and concomitant bosonic excitations are derived.
-A group-theoretic classification of shapes completes the first part of the paper.
-In the second part, a qualitative analysis of a benchmark-quality approximate wave function of the lowest-energy high-spin electronic state of the lithium atom is presented.
+A group-theoretic classification of shapes is found in Appendix~\ref{altclass}.
+In the second part, a qualitative analysis of a benchmark-quality approximate wave function of the lowest-energy highest-spin electronic state of the lithium atom is presented.
 This wave function is decomposed into products of shapes and respective bosonic excitations.
 Thus, such excitations of a fermion system are identified without any theoretical arbitrariness for the first time.
 The paper concludes with a discussion placing these results in a wider context, including open issues.